kavia-common/uttar-pradesh-tourism-project-monitoring-system-219364-219380/README.md

 Environment variables for backend:
 - `JAVA_OPTS` (optional JVM flags)
 - `PORT` is not required; server port is fixed to 3001.

+Orchestration notes:
+- Only two containers are expected (frontend + backend).
+There is no database container in this repository and no services depend on it.
+- The frontend may run even if the backend is down; it should target http://localhost:3001 for API calls in local dev.

 Notes:
 - Stub endpoints provide basic mocked data for auth, projects, and tenders to enable frontend development.